ucds-vu/provcorp-model/README.md

 * The public nanopublications that are generated as part of this project can be found in the 'np' directory.
 * The SPARQL queries that are used to query the nanopublications can be found in the 'queries' directory.
 * The docker-compose file that is used to start the Virtuose container to load the nanopublication and query them can be found in the 'src' directory. (https://hub.docker.com/r/tenforce/virtuoso/)
-* The np script to use the java-nanopublication library can also be found in the 'src' folder. (https://github.com/Nanopublication/nanopub-java)
+* The np script to use the java-nanopublication library can also be found in the 'src' directory. (https://github.com/Nanopublication/nanopub-java)